bitwig/dawproject/README.md

 * Text encoding: UTF-8

 Apart from the location of the XML files, the exporting DAW is free to choose the directory structure it wants.

-## Tracks and Channels

-Some DAWs treat these as separate entities and some do not, so in order to express the structure of all products, they have been exposed as separate entities.
-Track represents the sequencer part, what holds timeline data.
-Channel represents the mixing part, and holds settings for mixing, instruments & effects, routing and so on.

-A Track will have a routing to a single Channel.
-A property *belongsToTrack* defines if there’s a 1-to-1 mapping between a channel and the track sending to it.

 ## Devices / Plug-ins
 Plug-in states are stored as files in their respective standard format (fxp/fxb/vstpreset) inside the container and referenced using paths.